How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 Conclusion

-Don’t skip the door-jamb sticker — it’s your vehicle’s safety blueprint.
-Read the cold tire pressures for front, rear and spare, and note tire size, rim, load and speed ratings.
-Adjust for heavy loads or towing as directed, and recheck with a calibrated gauge.
+The door jamb sticker is your vehicle’s safety reference.
+Read the cold tire pressures for front, rear, and spare.
+Note the tire size, rim, load rating, and speed rating.
+Adjust for heavy loads or towing as the placard directs, and recheck with a calibrated gauge.
 If readings vary, inspect for leaks or valve issues.
-Like a compass, the placard keeps you on course: follow it precisely to protect handling, fuel economy and tire life.
+Follow the placard precisely to protect handling, fuel economy, and tire life.

 Milo Sutter Avatar